A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Discussion

 \subsection{Practical applications}

 Though it was noted that homology of hypergraphs could be useful for understanding structure of real world hypergraphs, there has been little work in that direction outside of the embedded homology work cited in Section \ref{sec:embedded} and \cite{aktas2023hypergraph}.
 A study in which each of these homology theories are computed and evaluated for hypergraphs coming from different application domains---e.g., biology, computer network data, collaborations---would be extremely valuable to the community.
-Achieving this requires developing additional computational tools, particularly for embedded, path, magnitude, and chromatic homology for hypergraphs.
-They also should be released as open source in order for the community to take advantage.
+Achieving this requires developing additional computational tools.
+We believe that they should be released as open source, or incorporated into existing open source projects, in order for the community to take advantage.
 We point to projects like HyperNetX and Open Applied Topology\footnote{\url{https://openappliedtopology.github.io/}} as potential packages where these tools could be incorporated.